-The issue occurs quite randomly, and there are no special conditions per se that cause it.
-Many times, it happens when the game patch files are corrupt and when you run the program as a standard user instead of as an administrator.
+The error occurs quite randomly, and there are no special conditions per se that cause it.
+It often happens when the game patch files are corrupt, or you run the program as a standard user instead of an administrator.
+There are several ways to fix the pvp.net patcher kernel error.
+For example, you can try removing game patch files to begin with.

 Try these fixes one by one and see if they solve your problem.

-This is usually for the good of the user and the operating system itself as it prevents accidental deletions and unintended problems.
-Running as an administrator is taking back the privileges, and any operation you run will not perform without any hindrance from firewalls and system checks.
+This is usually for the good of the user and the operating system itself, as it prevents accidental deletions and unintended problems.
+Running as an administrator removes the privileges, and any operation you run will not perform without any hindrance from firewalls and system checks.

 Step #1